 Summerville is a very small city located in the state of Georgia.
 With a population of 4,452 people and three constituent neighborhoods, Summerville is the 156th largest community in Georgia.

-When you are in Summerville, you'll notice that it is more blue-collar than most other communities in America.
-41.61% of Summerville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Summerville is a city of production and manufacturing workers, professionals, and sales and office workers.
-There are especially a lot of people living in Summerville who work in office and administrative support (12.08%), healthcare (9.12%), and maintenance occupations (7.16%).
+Summerville is a blue-collar town, with 44.60% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Summerville is a city of production and manufacturing workers, professionals, and service providers.
+There are especially a lot of people living in Summerville who work in office and administrative support (9.48%), healthcare (9.13%), and management occupations (7.32%).

 Also of interest is that Summerville has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Summerville in 2010 was $16,283, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $65,132 for a family of four.
+The per capita income in Summerville in 2010 was $16,964, which is middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $67,856 for a family of four.
 Summerville also has one of the higher rates of people living in poverty in the nation, with 30.47% of its population below the federal poverty line.

 Summerville is a very ethnically-diverse city.
 The people who call Summerville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Summerville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Summerville include German, English, Scottish, and Welsh.
+Important ancestries of people in Summerville include English, German, Scottish, and European.